danjfull/OrbitalCollisions2D/README.md

 ## Startup
 The folder must be downloaded and built for debugging, OR
-Download from https://github.com/danjfuller/cse210proj/tree/main/final/OrbitalCollisions_v1.1 for a built version (requires .net 7.0 on your computer).
+Download the OrbitalCollisions_v1.1 folder for a built version (requires .net 7.0 on your computer).

 When the program starts, the terminal will open and show informational text, which will read similar to this:
 Orbital Collision Simulator v1.1